Time-Warping Recurrent Neural Networks for Transfer Learning: Transfer Learning for Fuel Classes

 The Time-Warping method led to accurate predictions on the test set for FM1, FM100, and FM1000.
 In this section, we wish to provide statistical evidence that the temporal dynamics have been changed.
 We analyze the temporal dependencies of the RNN predictions during the test period for FM1, FM100, and FM1000 using several techniques.
 The FM1 predictions show much faster change over time than FM100 or FM1000.
 The two larger fuel classes have similar temporal dependencies.

 Figure~\ref{fig:tscales} plots time series of predictions for FM1, FM100, and FM1000 over 72 hours during the first week of the testing period.
-The predictions are from the models that had the median RMSE across the 100 replications.
+The predictions are taken from the replication whose RMSE is closest to the median RMSE across the 100 runs.
+This choice avoids averaging across replications, which can artificially smooth the predictions and obscure representative model behavior.
 The FM1 predictions are much more variable throughout the day as the predicted FM1 responds quickly to environmental changes.
 The FM100 and FM1000 predictions exhibit less variability and slower change over the diurnal cycle.
 The dynamics for the FM100 and FM1000 are visually similar, though the average FM100 value is wetter than the average FM1000 value over the time period.

 Tables~\ref{tab:fm1_timewarp_params}, \ref{tab:fm100_timewarp_params}, and \ref{tab:fm1000_timewarp_params} summarize the best-fit time-warping parameters across 100 replications.
 For each replication, the two parameters were used to shift the forget and input gate biases, then the FMC was predicted on the training set, and then we selected the parameter combination that led to the best accuracy on the training set.
 The tables summarize the mean, standard deviation, median, minimum, and maximum values across the replications.
 The values for the forget gate time-warping parameters show relative convergence for the FM1 and FM100 cases.
 For FM1000, the parameters are more variable but still show a relatively consistent pattern across the replications for the forget gate bias time-warping parameter.
 The values for the input gate time-warping parameters are more variable and don't exhibit clear signs of convergence.